nazmulidris/developerlife.com/_posts/2019-10-31-fish-scripting-manual.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 Learn how to write fish shell scripts by example.

+## Shebang line at the top of your scripts

+To be able to run fish scripts from your terminal, you have to do two things.

+1. Add the following shebang line to the top of your script file: `#!/usr/bin/env fish`.
+2. Mark the file as executable using the following command: `chmod +x <YOUR_FISH_SCRIPT_FILENAME>`.

 ## How to set variables